unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 dev   initrd.img.old  media	  proc	sbin  sys   var
 ```

-From this point, I created a small Bash script that will list all the bash_history's.
+From this point, I created a small Bash script to list the [bash_history](http://www.symkat.com/understanding-bash-history) on the target.
+This was used to enumerate any commands left behind by the user.

 ```console
 www-data@red:/home$ find -name ".bash_history" -exec cat {} \;